 The aim of the CEF is to continue to provide assistance consistent with its mission throughout the Chicago land community.

+The deadline for grant requests is February 20, 2020.
 Inquiries for future grants shall be accepted in writing and directed to:

 Justinian Society of Lawyers Endowment Fund